cfcs/tlsping/idea.md

 The `client` reveals the TLS sequence number of each of the PONG records (`seq_num`) as well as the `seq_num` for each regular data packet to enable the `proxy` to determine which PONG messages will be appropriate in a given setting.
 If the `proxy` receives a regular packet whose `seq_num` it has already replaced using a PONG, the `proxy` must inform the `client` that it needs to resend the record under a different `seq_num` over the `control channel` and reject the record.

 Incoming messages are queued for the user and must be ACK'ed before they're deleted from the queue.
 This enables a user to keep a reliable and consistent backlog of incoming messages.

+If no `control channel` subscribing to a `connection id` is connected, the `proxy` sends a queued PONG record every time `pong interval` seconds has elapsed and increments the `seq_num` counter for that `connection id`.

 ### Record structure details